vanessa-harmon/FlickPix/journals/vanessa_harmon.md

 A major a-ha moment was trying to get the page to scroll to the top when a recommended show/movie was selected.
 I had to add a click handle to the link as well for this redirect.

+## October 20, 2023

+This week, I worked on:

+* Ade and I worked on the watch-later and seen-it pages.

+I coded the watch-later component and Ade coded the seen-it component.
+Added the watch-later/seen-it buttons to the show/movie detail page so user could add to their list when viewing a specific show/movie.
+Chris helped as well, it getting the add buttons to work.
+I finsihed up the CSS for the detail pages.
+I added a "more.." button to the randomizer that will guide user to the detail page.

+A major-aha moment was reviewing the data returned when adding to the watch-later list.
+Working with Chris we realized the character limitations preventing a show/movie from being added.